Ankr-network/ankr-docs/docs/game/unity/interacting-with-blockchain/mint-nft.md

 ---
-title: 03 - Mint a New NFT
+title: Mint a New NFT
-id: game-03
+id: mint-nft
 ---

 # Mint a new NFT